 Fundamentals Continued

-Bluetooth® mesh networking uses proven, global interoperability and a mature, trusted ecosystem to create industrial-grade device networks.
-Now that you understand some of the basic concepts behind Bluetooth mesh, check back next week for an overview of other Bluetooth mesh networking fundamentals, including addressing, publications/subscriptions, messages, lists, and how it all works together to create a Bluetooth mesh network.
+Bluetooth® Mesh networking uses proven, global interoperability and a mature, trusted ecosystem to create industrial-grade device networks.
+Now that you understand some of the basic concepts behind Bluetooth mesh, check back next week for an overview of other Bluetooth Mesh networking fundamentals, including addressing, publications/subscriptions, messages, lists, and how it all works together to create a Bluetooth Mesh network.

 FEATURED DOWNLOAD